katon-lang/katon-lang.github.io/docs/documentation/lemma.md

 A `lemma` defines ghost code used solely for verification.

-Lemmas are never emitted into LLVM IR and have no runtime representation.
+Lemmas have no runtime representation.
 They do not produce executable behavior; instead, they establish logical facts for the SMT solver.

 A lemma may include: